clairey-zx81/json-model/README.md

 - [x] python: rename `types.py` which is a pain
 - [x] feature: yaml url input
 - [x] tests: True/False -> PASS/FAIL
+- [~] feature: how to remove a definition? nope, must be nullified (eg `$NONE`) because refs
+- [x] tests: upgrade all models in `models/` and check them as well
+- [x] tests: add expected "$schema" value to schema models
 - [ ] design: handle `.` and `/` references as relative url
+- [ ] design: namespace, only some defs exported, and cannot have multi-level refs `$r#N#xxx`?
+- [ ] python: extract optimization in another file
+- [ ] optim: remove unused local (not exported) definitions
+- [ ] feature: make (static/dynamic) compiled exported defs accessible… which imply fname control
+- [ ] static: detect and remove duplicate functions!
+- [ ] static: separate compilation of included models
+- [ ] command: add option to control name of generated function
 - [ ] feature: control url caching, change dir location or disable
 - [ ] feature: cache expiration?
+- [ ] feature: improve error messages, eg missing "$" on a URL reference
+- [ ] feature: restrict definitions as proper identifiers
+- [ ] tests: re-check some results of json schema analysis paper
+- [ ] feature: self trafo example, eg create a variant between local defs
 - [ ] python: remove global list in JsonModel
 - [ ] python: remove all globals in Symbols?
 - [ ] python: remove all globals in JsonModel?
 - [ ] python: measure coverage
 - [ ] static: fix `modval/_untyped*`
-- [ ] command: add option to control name of generated function
 - [ ] feature: simplify lib usage wrt script-like features with some functions
 - [ ] feature: full inline of externals to generate a working model without includes
+- [ ] feature: check/forbid/allow url references with an anchor
+- [ ] feature: allow scalar value for `/`
 - [ ] python: refactor and cleanup
 - [ ] static: remove spurious newlines
-- [ ] static: detect and remove duplicate functions!
 - [ ] static: do not inline unused support function (`is_valid_*`)
 - [ ] tests: move/add more tests to rwt, modval, bads
+- [ ] tests: what if a trafo adds/replaces an external reference, is it resolved?
 - [ ] tests: fix tests in `bads/wip`?
-- [ ] tests: upgrade all models on `models/` and check them as well
 - [ ] tests: refactor all tests, keep or drop `pytest`
 - [ ] tests: use ref instead of git?
 - [ ] tests: add github CI